weinberg/weinberg/README.md

 - Hi, I’m @weinberg.
 - I make random stuff on the internet.
-For work I do fullstack node, react and devops.
+For work I do fullstack software development and devops.
 - 🌱 I’m currently learning go, k8s

 <!---